MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/host-custom-control-with-xaml-islands-cpp.md

 2. In the packaging project, right-click the **Applications** node and choose **Add reference**.
 In the list of projects, select the check box next to the **MyDesktopWin32App** project and click **OK**.
     ![Reference project](images/xaml-islands/xaml-island-cpp-6.png)

+3. For info about distributing/deploying the package, see [Manage your MSIX deployment](/windows/msix/desktop/managing-your-msix-deployment-overview).

 > [!NOTE]
-> If you choose to not package your application in an [MSIX package](/windows/msix) for deployment, computers that run your app must have the [Visual C++ Runtime](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads) installed.
+> If you choose to not package your application in an [MSIX package](/windows/msix) for deployment, then computers that run your app must have the [Visual C++ Runtime](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads) installed.

 ### Option 2: Create an application manifest